Download PDF: Stephenson, I Have a Brick

 We can imagine ritual sites as having life histories.
 After they are conceived, they grow and change; often, they die.
+Sadly, the latter is often the case due to lack of donations and contributions to the buildings of worship.
 Perhaps the building is converted for use by another tradition, or adapted to other uses.
 Parts may be recycled, or the site may be abandoned, left to rot and ruin; perhaps the site is demolished and cleared for new construction.
 Even when the transformation of places of worship seemingly moves in the direction from sacred to secular, there may be residues of the sacred, in the form of cemeteries or stories, or a change in how the sacred is understood.

 Mike’s Carpet Shop, in Armley, West Yorkshire, England is one such place.
 Built as a Primitive Methodist chapel, in 1905, it is one of several churches in Armley that in recent decades has become something other than a church.
 The situation in Armley is not unique.
 In the past generation, and at a quickening pace, a combination of demographic shifts, cultural dynamics, and economic pressures has led to the closure of scores of churches across North America and Europe; we are going to be visiting one such church shortly, Highgate United Church, located in southwestern Ontario.
 Cases of church closure are widely reported in the news; photographers and filmmakers are beginning to explore the emotions occasioned by closure and demolition; public and private institutions of heritage and culture are launching preservation and conservancy projects to save threatened church buildings; and Christian denominations are struggling to practically manage and pastorally and liturgically respond to church closure, deconseration, and reuse.